 Please note that the Microsoft Security Response Center does not provide technical support for Microsoft products.
 If you need assistance with something other than reporting a possible security vulnerability, please see the statement below that most closely matches your situation and expand the statement for next steps.

-As a first step, you should allow your antivirus software to scan and attempt to repair your computer.
 Additionally, you may want to try the following Microsoft tools: